ubc-library-rc/intro-AGOL/content/add-own-data.md

 ## ADD YOUR OWN DATA

-In ArcGIS Online, you can add data from the Living Atlas, curated by Esri, from web services produced by agencies such as the City of Vancouver, or you can add your own data.
+In ArcGIS Online, you can add data from the Living Atlas, curated by Esri, from web services produced by other agencies, or you can add your own data.

 There are multiple data formats that can be added to an AGOL web map.